Professor Adam Walker

 postdoctoral fellow

-Elise Kellett
+Dr Elise Kellett

 Elise is conducting studies to understand how pathology develops in neurons in ALS/FTD, supported by an MND Australia PhD scholarship, at The University of Queensland.
+Her PhD was conferred in 2026.

 Natalie Clubley